playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 Other hooks. 😐

-This might sound obvious, but its this obvious-nature that allows for Hook's superpowers, both current and future.
+This might sound obvious, but it's this obvious-nature that allows for Hook's superpowers, both current and future.

 Let's look at a custom `useWindowSize` hook: